IBM/istio101/workshop/exercise-1/README.md

     ibmcloud ks clusters
     ```

     b.
+Set an environment variable for your cluster name:

+    ```shell
+    export MYCLUSTER=<your_cluster_name>
+    ```

+    c.
 Download the configuration file and certificates for your cluster using the `cluster-config` command.

     ```shell
-    ibmcloud ks cluster-config <your_cluster_name>
+    ibmcloud ks cluster-config $MYCLUSTER
     ```

-    c.
+    d.
 Copy and paste the output command from the previous step to set the `KUBECONFIG` environment variable and configure your CLI to run `kubectl` commands against your cluster.

     Example:
     ```shell